What Are My Addiction Treatment Options?

 It’s important to keep in mind that outpatient rehabs do not sequester patients from the real world; therefore, patients are at greater risk of encountering triggers that challenge their sobriety.
-Because of this, outpatient rehabs are best suited for individuals with mild forms of addiction and a committed, disciplined approach to recovery.
+Because of this, outpatient rehabs are suited for individuals with mild forms of addiction and a committed, disciplined approach to recovery.
 Outpatient programs are also an excellent “step-down” program after inpatient treatment and are often combined with sober living homes.

 Detoxification helps people safely withdraw from their from drugs or alcohol until it is no longer present in their system.
 It is often the first step in treating individuals recovering from moderate to severe forms of addiction.

 In some cases, detoxing from certain drugs requires medication-assisted therapy to help ease the severity of withdrawal symptoms.
 Medications prescribed during detox are often tapered down until the patient is no longer physically dependent on addictive substances.